New Zealand's fifth Open Government Partnership National Action Plan is currently in development.

 Tuesday 23 September from 1:00pm to 3:30pm

-In September, we will be hosting two online workshops for anyone who would like to get involved in or share their ideas on the Fifth National Action Plan.
+We will be hosting a second online workshop for anyone who would like to get involved in or share their ideas on the Fifth National Action Plan.

-An independent facilitator will lead these workshops and help us to work together to co-create our commitments.
+An independent facilitator will lead this workshop and help us to work together to co-create our commitments.
 We will have time for introductions and general discussion before splitting into virtual breakout rooms for more detailed discussions.
+A list of idea and prompts for further developing our ideas from workshop 1 is below.

 To join the workshops, please register via email.
 We will send video conferencing details to registered attendees closer to the date.